RedHatQE/pylero/README.txt

   - Split the source files (and maybe create subpackages), the sheer size of the files is not much user/hacker-friendly.

 - Finish the public API.
-It is already drafted, see the the methods listed file interface.py: on Session and on some persistent objects.
+It is already drafted, see the methods listed in the file interface.py: on Session and on some persistent objects.
 I think the implementation should be pretty straight-forward, just by getting/setting attributes of the persistent objects and performing CRUD on them.
 In case